LunghiGroup/MolForge/README.md

 ## How to Build MolForge

-Molforge is known to compile on Linux machines with GNU compilers(v8.2.0) and openmpi(3.1.2).
+Molforge is known to compile on Linux machines with GNU compilers(v12.2.0) and openmpi(5.0.2).

-MolForge depends on the linear algebra routines Lapack (v3.8.0), Blas(v3.8.0), and Scalapack(2.1.0).
+MolForge depends on the linear algebra routines Lapack (v3.10.0), and Netlib Scalapack(2.2.0).

 The following variables in the main Makefile might need to be set